andrew-chang-dewitt/hoops-api/PROPOSAL.md

     24. When a User updates their password, they are given a success message (then their JWT should be revoked & they should be asked to log in again)
     25. When a User deletes their data, confirmation is requested, then if they confirm, they are given a success message

+#### Stretch Goals

+Eventually, I'd like the application to build the following stories as well:

-26. When a User creates a Shared User, they are given the new Shared User
+1. When a User creates a Shared User, they are given the new Shared User
     1. When a User invites another User to join a Shared User, they are given a success message
     28. When a User accepts an invitation to join a Shared User, they are given the Shared User
     28. When a User changes profiles to manage the Accounts, Transactions, & Envelopes (i.e. do stories & sub-stories 1 through 5) of their Shared User (if they have one)
     29. When a User requests to leave a Shared User, they are given the old Shared User id & name
     30. When a User votes to delete the data of a Shared User, they are given a success message (and the other member Users are sent a notification; if all agree, then it will be deleted)

-#### Stretch Goals

-Eventually, I'd like the application to build the following stories as well:

 1. When a User imports Transactions from a csv, the Transactions are added to a given Account & they are given the updated list of Transactions
 2. When a User signs up for new Transactions to be auto-imported from participating bank accounts (using Plaid), Transactions are added to the account as they are received from Plaid & the user is given a success message